September 28, 2019

 But even its latest list, rather what is included on the list, caught many observers off guard.
 In addition to the expected enumeration of pro-Nazi and “white supremacist” symbols, tattoos, and hand signs, the ADL includes the “okay” hand sign as racist and, thus, verboten.

 That is, the traditional “okay” sign, usually made with the thumb and index finger, is dangerously racist, a diabolical signal by one racist to other racists expressing agreement and unity, possibly implying terrible violence against innocent minorities, specifically black folk and perhaps Jews, as well.
 Oh, the horror of it all!

 Think I’m unserious?
-The Washington Post (September 26) on the subject, with a straight journalistic face.
+The Washington Post (September 26) published a long article on the subject, with a straight journalistic face.
 And the seriousness of this latest advance of the fanatical left—the lunatic hysteria associated with its advancing agenda—is completely apparent.
 In addition, the ADL added what it called the “Dylann Roof bowl haircut” and “men with moon shaped heads” to their hate monitored list.

 You see, according to the Post, the “okay” sign apparently is used by Trump supporters who “use the gesture primarily to ‘trigger’ liberals who believe the hand sign serves as a decoder ring to detect secret Nazis.”
 [I’m not making this up.]

 “That was what the OK symbol was literally invented to do: Both serve as a white supremacist symbol and also one that is just ordinary-enough looking that when liberals expressed outrage, the white supremacist could play the victim of liberal hysteria,” Amanda Marcotte, a politics writer for Salon, wrote on Twitter in September 2018.